tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 gsql /home/tigergraph/tutorial/4.x/vector/ddl.gsql
 ```

 As seen below, `Account` and `Phone` vertex types are extended with `emb1` vector attribute, which is 3-dimensional vector.
 By default, the `emb1` will use `consine` metric.
+An ANN search index will be automatically built and maintained as vector data is loaded and updated.
 ```python
 //install gds functions
 import package gds